Azure/c-pal/interfaces/devdoc/threadpool_requirements.md

 ```c
 MOCKABLE_FUNCTION(, int, threadpool_open, THREADPOOL_HANDLE, threadpool);
 ```
-Note: threadpool_open will be deprecated and threadpool_create will perform additional tasks of threadpool_open.
-This function will exist until all the libraries calling this API are modified to use only threadpool_create.
+Note: `threadpool_open` will be deprecated and threadpool_create will perform additional tasks of `threadpool_open`.
+This function will exist until all the libraries calling this API are modified to use only `threadpool_create`.
 `threadpool_open` opens the threadpool object so that subsequent calls to `threadpool_schedule_work` can be made.

 **NON_THREADPOOL_01_008: [** If `threadpool` is `NULL`, `threadpool_open` shall fail and return a non-zero value. **]**